Brown Shipbuilding

 Brown Shipbuilding History

-The Brown brothers, who helped construct the Naval Air Station in Corpus Christi, Texas, were approached in 1941 by the U.S. Navy to start making ships.
+In 1941, the U.S. Navy approached the Brown brothers to start making ships for the war effort.
 They started Brown Shipbuilding with an initial investment from the Navy of $9 million.[1]

 Starting with submarine chasers, Brown Shipbuilding quickly became one of the top corporations constructing ships for the U.S. military.
 The company made battleships, destroyer escorts, and more than 254 amphibious assault ships, or LSMs.[1]